-The Crownstone operates as a dimmer for a select set of lamps.
-The Crownstone (1) can only dim lamps, (2) can only dim lamps below a 100 Watt, and (3) can only dim individual lamps.
+Crownstones can operate as a dimmer for a large set of lamps.
+A Crownstone can dim a lamp up to 100 Watt and can only dim individual lamps.

 The type of lamps that can be dimmed: